 If you see signs of motion sickness in your dog, you should consult your veterinarian so they can provide treatment and advice.
 Here’s what you should know about the causes, symptoms, treatments, and prevention of car sickness in dogs.

 Motion sickness is the result of over stimulation of the inner ear, and–just as in humans–it can make a dog miserable.

-Chances are that your dog will outgrow motion-induced car sickness.
-But if he’s having a particularly hard time with travel, ask your vet about using Dramamine to help.
-Keep in mind that Dramamine can cause drowsiness, so give your dog a chance to rest and recover from the medication–don’t expect a romp in the park the moment after you arrive.
+Keep in mind that some drugs can cause drowsiness, so give your dog a chance to rest and recover from the medication.
+Don’t expect a romp in the park the moment after you arrive.

-- To help prepare your dog for travel, don’t feed him food or water right before the trip; dogs travel better on an empty stomach.
-If your dog doesn’t tolerate traveling with the munchies, give a quarter of his normal food before leaving.
+- Don’t feed your dog food or water right before the trip.
+Dogs travel better on an empty stomach.
+If your dog doesn’t tolerate traveling with the munchies, give a quarter of their normal food before leaving.

 - Take rest stops.
-You know your pet best–learn his signs of motion sickness and stop accordingly.
+You know your pet best, so learn their signs of motion sickness and stop accordingly.
 Some dogs travel fine for hours; others need to stop frequently.

-- Open the window enough so your dog can take in some fresh air, but not so much that he can jump or fall out of the window.
+- Open the window enough so your dog can take in some fresh air, but not so much that they can jump or fall out of the window.

 - But be sure they’re strapped in with a dog safety belt.
 Some travel kennels also buckle in.
 Not only will this provide safety in the event of an accident, but it can also help your dog from moving around or pacing, which may worsen their illness.

 For more tips, visit our expert Q & A on car sickness.

 Does your dog ever get carsick when you travel?
 How do you help them feel better?
 Let us know in the comments below!